- Home

 Intraperitoneal chemotherapy

-Occasionally, chemotherapy is given directly into the abdominal cavity – the space between the organs in the abdomen and the walls of the abdomen.
+Occasionally, chemotherapy is given directly into the abdominal cavity (the space between organs in the abdomen and the walls of the abdomen).
 This is known as intraperitoneal chemotherapy.

 In this method, the drugs are delivered through a tube (catheter) that is put in place during surgery and removed once the course of chemotherapy is over.

-Ask your medical oncologist for more information about this type of chemotherapy and the benefits and risks.
+Ask your medical oncologist for more information about this type of chemotherapy, its benefits and risks, and if it is suitable for you.

 Blood tests during chemotherapy

-Before each chemotherapy session, you will have blood tests to ensure your body’s healthy cells have had time to recover.
-If your blood count has not recovered, your doctor may delay treatment.
+You will have blood tests before each chemotherapy cycle, to check that your body’s healthy cells have had time to recover.
+If your blood count has not recovered, which can be common, there may be a delay before your next treatment.

 Video: What is chemotherapy?